SciML/Catalyst.jl/docs/src/catalyst_applications/jump_simulation_performance.md

 r = @reaction input(t), 0 --> X
 nothing # hide
 ```
 Here, the production of species $X$ is switched on at the time $t=5.0$.
-This reaction (which rate depends on `t`) will generate a `VariableRateJump`, which is bad for jump simulation performance.
-However, since the rate is piecewise constant, it can instead be implemented by setting it to a constant parameter $i$, and then use a [*callback*](@ref advanced_simulations_callbacks) to update it at the critical times.
+This reaction (for which the rate depends on `t`) will generate a `VariableRateJump`, which is the least performant jump type in simulations, and can not be used with the standard SSAs of JumpProcesses.
+However, since the rate is piecewise constant, it can alternatively be implemented by setting it to a constant parameter $i$, and then using a [*discrete callback*](@ref advanced_simulations_callbacks) to update it at the switching times.
 This will again generate an equivalent model, but with the reaction encoded as a `MassActionJump` (rather than a `VariableRateJump`).
+Generally such explicit time-discontinuities should be encoded via discrete callbacks instead of as `VariableRateJump`s if possible as simulation methods for the latter typically assume the system's propensities evolve continuously in-between jumps.

 ## Jump solver selection
 When creating a `JumpProblem`, a specific solver is designated using its third argument.